 Learn the commands to install and configure Ansible on Rocky Linux 8 or CentOS to automate the process of installing and configuring multiple Linux servers simultaneously.

 If you have to manage multiple Linux servers then manually configuring and installing software on each of them is not only a time-consuming but also a labor-intensive task.
 Thus, Automation or orchestration is used in such environments.

-Ansible works in the push procedure and does not require any further installation on the individual systems besides SSH and Python.
-Compared to Chef and Puppet, the management and use of Ansible is easier,
+Ansible works in the push procedure and does not require any further installation on individual systems besides SSH and Python.
+Compared to Chef and Puppet, the management and use of Ansible are easier,

 Steps to install Ansible on Rocky Linux 8